sillyguy29/BotGuys/README.md

 # BotGuys
-Project made for CSCI 4440 - Software Design &amp; Documentation.
+SD&D project turned RCOS project.

-Worked on by Jesse Diaz, Sam Cashman, Pierson Garcia, Michael Pan, and Matthews DeJesus.
+Original bot worked on by Jesse Diaz, Sam Cashman, Pierson Garcia, Michael Pan, and Matthews DeJesus.

 Our discord bot, Lantern, will be able to play various card games.
 Can play: